emc211/optane-kdb-report/README.md

 ## Background

-While there has been research published in the kdb community showing the effectiveness of Optane as an extremely fast disk in both a [financial use case](https://kx.com/blog/overcoming-the-memory-challenge-with-optane) and also being used with [sensor data](https://code.kx.com/q/architecture/optane-tests/), there as yet, has been no published research using Optane as a volatile memory source.
+While there has been research published in the kdb+ community showing the effectiveness of Optane as an extremely fast disk in both a [financial use case](https://kx.com/blog/overcoming-the-memory-challenge-with-optane) and also being used with [sensor data](https://code.kx.com/q/architecture/optane-tests/), there as yet, has been no published research using Optane as a volatile memory source.

 Traditionally the choke point of a market data platform has been the amount of DRAM available on a server, which determines how many RDBs can be run to server queries for todays data.